ouspg/CompSec-return-templates/README.md

 If you forgot to return link to Moodle before deadline, but your work is here before deadline, just send an email for someone of the assistans of the course.

-There will be sixth (6th) lab, which is meant for improving/doing missing labs.
+In fifth and sixth lab you can improve or make previous labs in addition of ChipWhisperer lab.
 You can imporove as many labs as you want before deadline of that sixth (6th) lab.

 Return link of this repository once again to Moodle, and say what have you done/improved.